Is Project Management Killing Good Products, Teams and Software? - Slashdot

 This was its primary purpose.
 However, it has a nefarious secondary purpose.
 My company sent me to a PM program and in that program I learned that schedules are there to suppress employee performance reviews to justify not giving meritorious raises.
 I

-Price in status reports (Score:4, Insightful)
+Price in status reports (Score:5, Insightful)

+That is why you let the issue tracker generate the status report(s).

+So if a manager goes maniac he can click the button to get a new report every second if he so desires.

 Product Development isn't mathematical.
 (Score:5, Interesting)